9 MIN READ

 However, you might wonder, “If I estimate my income tax rate at 35%, why not set my Tax Target Amount (Tax TAP) at 35%?
 Why the suggestion of 15%?”

 To determine your Tax TAP accurately, begin with your revenue and allocate the appropriate proportions to your Profit Account, Owner’s Compensation account, and Tax Account.
 The remaining balance typically represents your Operating Expenses, which usually fall within the range of 40% to 60%.
 Subtract this percentage from 100%.
 For example, if your total Operating Expense account stands at 55%, you’ll be left with 45%.
 This 45% is the portion subject to taxation since operating expenses are typically not taxed.
 Next, multiply your non-operating expense percentage (in this case, 45%) by your estimated tax rate (35%), resulting in 15.75%—this becomes your Tax TAP.

 Accounting for Taxes

-While the methods above are getting starting points, it is imperative to seek advice from your tax accountant as to what they believe your tax liability will be at the end of the year and how much you should set aside during the year.
+While the aforementioned methods provide valuable starting points, it’s imperative to consult your tax accountant for their expert insight.
+They can offer guidance on what they anticipate your tax liability to be at the end of the year and advise on the appropriate amount to set aside throughout the year.

 Adjusting your Target Allocation Percentage